spacemeshos/protocol/README.md

 ## What is Spacemesh?

 Spacemesh is a fair, race-free, permissionless blockchain protocol currently implemented in the open source [go-spacemesh codebase](https://github.com/spacemeshos/go-spacemesh).
-The protocol implements a decentralized ledger (a DAG structure, known as the _mesh_) with a native cryptocurrency (Smesh) that anyone is free to transact.
-What’s more, the protocol is designed in such a way that anyone with free hard drive space and a stable Internet connection can mine from home (by running the [Spacemesh App](https://github.com/spacemeshos/smapp)) and earn guaranteed rewards in the form of Smesh coin, a process known as Smeshing in [Spacemesh terminology](https://github.com/spacemeshos/testnet-guide/blob/master/dict.md).
+The protocol implements a decentralized ledger (a DAG structure, known as the _mesh_) with a native cryptocurrency (Smesh, also known as SMH) that anyone is free to mine and transact.
+What’s more, the protocol is designed in such a way that anyone with free hard drive space and a stable Internet connection can mine from home (by running the [Spacemesh App](https://github.com/spacemeshos/smapp)) and earn guaranteed rewards in the form of SMH coin, a process known as Smeshing in [Spacemesh terminology](https://github.com/spacemeshos/testnet-guide/blob/master/dict.md).

-Spacemesh research and development is led by a team of full-time contributors employed by a for-profit, venture-backed company.
+Spacemesh research and development is led by a team of full-time contributors employed by the [Spacemesh development company](https://spacemesh.io/faq/#governance).
 However, Spacemesh is also an active open source project and a community of dedicated researchers, developers, and other contributors around the world.
 Learn more about the Spacemesh protocol at the [project homepage](https://spacemesh.io/), and about the project and its goals in the [manifesto](https://spacemesh.io/spacemesh-manifesto/).

 ### Spacemesh basics